nightwindtilldawn/Recommendation-System-and-Rating-Predictor-using-KNN-Algorithm/README.md

 ### Features
 - **Personalized Recommendations:** Suggests items based on movie's relatedness with each other.
 - **Rating Prediction:** Predicts how a user might rate an item they haven't interacted with yet.
-- **Dynamic Learning:** Updates recommendations as it learns more about user preferences.
+- **Dynamic Learning:** Updates recommendations as it takes in more input.

 ## Getting Started